Chicago Blackhawks: 2016–2020: Post-Cup years and retooling

-Prior to the 2017–18 season, the Blackhawks revealed Marian Hossa would miss the entire 2017–18 season due to a progressive skin disorder.
+Prior to the 2017–18 season, the Blackhawks revealed Marián Hossa would miss the entire 2017–18 season due to a progressive skin disorder.
 The team made two major trades before the 2017 NHL entry draft; veteran defenseman Niklas Hjalmarsson was dealt to the Arizona Coyotes in exchange for Connor Murphy and Laurent Dauphin, while Artemi Panarin was traded to the Columbus Blue Jackets to reacquire Brandon Saad in a four-player deal.
 Both Hjalmarsson and Hossa were core members of the Blackhawks roster that won three Stanley Cups in 2010, 2013 and 2015.
-The team also traded goaltender Scott Darling to the Carolina Hurricanes and center Marcus Kruger to the Vegas Golden Knights, while also lost defensemen Trevor van Riemsdyk to the Golden Knights in the 2017 NHL expansion draft and Brian Campbell, who retired.
+The team also traded goaltender Scott Darling to the Carolina Hurricanes and center Marcus Krüger to the Vegas Golden Knights, while also lost defensemen Trevor van Riemsdyk to the Golden Knights in the 2017 NHL expansion draft and Brian Campbell, who retired.
 The Blackhawks also let Andrew Desjardins and Johnny Oduya in free agency.
 The Blackhawks re-acquired winger Patrick Sharp in free agency while also adding Tommy Wingels and Lance Bouma in free agency.
 The Blackhawks opened the 2017–18 season with a resounding 10–1 victory over the defending Stanley Cup champion Pittsburgh Penguins.
 The Blackhawks were four games above .500 with an 18–14–6 record at the end of December 2017, and only four points out of a playoff spot.
 However, goaltender Corey Crawford would sustain an undisclosed upper-body injury (which was later revealed to be a concussion) right before Christmas break, sidelining him for the remainder of the year.
 Inconsistent defense and goaltending, coupled with limited offense, resulted in the team falling to the bottom of the Central Division.
 The Blackhawks were eliminated from playoff contention on March 20, 2018, marking the first time in nine years that the team failed to qualify for the Stanley Cup playoffs.
 The team finished the season with a 33–39–10 record and 76 points in the standings, 19 points out of a playoff spot.